 A single alarm can be used as an alarm clock.
 The watch can also be used as a stopwatch or countdown timer.
 An LED backlight lights the way when things get dark.
 For running, users can expect the following data field options: pace, real-time and average pace, and cadence (with footpod).
 Cyclists will get real-time and average speed, and the watch is also bike sensor compatible and can display power data.
 For a swim workout, the following information can be displayed: pace, distance, and SWOLF.
 The watch can be used for indoor or open water swim workouts.

 The watch also has a built-in activity tracker, but it’s really limited.
 Unlike most other activity tracking enabled watches on the market, the Suunto3 tracks movement but bizarrely not steps.
-It’s a strange omission, but movement data is used by the watch to calculate and provide users with recovery
+It’s a strange omission, but movement data is used by the watch to calculate and provide users with recovery time data.

 The Suunto watch can be purchased with or without a heart rate strap.
 With the strap, users can collect heart rate